PagP332/Travejor-Final/README.md

 As shown above, the profile collections contains all profile documents, where in each document is named after its ID (is unique and can be auto-generated or user-generated).
 In it contains all the profile fields.

 Validation is done by the backend and is invoked before the API request.

+## Seed Profiles for Testing

+The following are existing IDs that could be fetched:

+1. 1000
+2. kg0T6rmUmqTBJ1GilJjU
+3. trav_123

 ## Sample API Requests